 The Polish research team involves the participation of three different institutions forming a consortium.
 These comprise the University of Fine Arts in Poznan – one of the leading public (state) Academies of Fine Arts in Poland and two research centres of the Polish Academy ofS ciences in Warsaw: the Institute of Law Studies and the Institute of Art.
 All three partners comprising the Polish research team are part of leading Polish institutions in the areas of the social studies, humanities and the arts.
 They will provide excellent academic, methodological, institutional and technical support to the project.
 Moreover, the Institute of Art preserves important photographic archives (enjoying the unabated interest of scholars and the publicfrom Eastern Europe).
 It is also involved in a number of research and digitization projects inrelation to cultural heritage with such institutions as the Herder Institut (Marburg) and Kunsthistorisches Institut (Florence).

 Andrzej Jakubowski, the Project Leader, is an Assistant Professor at the Institute of Law Studies of the Polish Academy of Sciences (Warsaw).
 He holds a PhD in International Law from the European University Institute (Florence, Italy) and two Master degrees (law and art history) from the University of Warsaw.
-He is a current member of the Committee on Cultural Heritage Law of the International Law Association.
+He was a current member of the Committee on Cultural Heritage Law of the International Law Association (ILA) and in 2017 he became a chair of a new ILA Committe on Participation in Global Cultural Heritage Governance.
 In 2014, the government of Poland nominated him as a mediator at the UNESCO Intergovernmental Committee for Promoting the Return of Cultural Property to Its Countries of Origin or Its Restitution in Case of Illicit Appropriation.
 He is an editor of Cultural Rights as Collective Rights – An International Law Perspective (Brill-Nijhoff 2016), and co-editor (with Karolina Wierczyńska) of the volume Fragmentation vs. the Constitutionalisation of International Law – A Practical Inquiry (Routledge, 2016), and serves as a member of the editorial boards of the Polish Yearbook of International Law and of Santander Art & Culture Law Review.

 - State Succession in Cultural Property (OUP 2015)